instawallet/weaveid/README.md

 * Non-Custodial: You own your private keys and we never see them.
 * Supports multiple cryptocurrencies (Coming soon)
 * Free for developers

+# Token & Community

+You can find our PST and our community DAO here: https://community.xyz/#SFq58czx0CCdflH9AFruAMr5fLPqIT0ddzsnQW5id0w

+We have minted **10,000,000 WID** in anticipation of future investors.